DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
-groups | Array&lt;Array&lt;[Group](#group)&gt;&gt; | Specifies the final representation of Scheduler's groups and the order they will be rendered in. colSpan | number | Indicates the number of cells in the Scheduler's timetable. cellStyle | object | The CSS styles of a cell on the grouping panel. rowComponent | ComponentType&lt;[GroupingPanel.RowProps](#groupingpanelrowprops)&gt; |  A component that renders a row on the grouping panel. cellComponent | ComponentType&lt;[GroupingPanel.CellProps](#groupingpanelcellprops)&gt; | | A component that renders a cell in a row on the grouping panel.
+groups | Array&lt;Array&lt;[Group](#group)&gt;&gt; | Specifies the final representation of Scheduler's groups and the order they will be rendered in. colSpan | number | The layout's length measured in timetable cells. cellStyle | object | The CSS styles of a cell on the grouping panel. rowComponent | ComponentType&lt;[GroupingPanel.RowProps](#groupingpanelrowprops)&gt; |  A component that renders a row on the grouping panel. cellComponent | ComponentType&lt;[GroupingPanel.CellProps](#groupingpanelcellprops)&gt; | | A component that renders a cell in a row on the grouping panel.